Vaishnavig2909/CVD-detection-and-correction/README.md

 # CVD Detection and Correction Mobile Application

-A comprehensive mobile application for Cardiovascular Disease (CVD) detection and correction using AI models, built with React Native frontend and FastAPI backend.
+A comprehensive mobile application for Color Vision Deficiency (CVD) detection and correction using AI models, built with React Native frontend and FastAPI backend.

 ## Project Structure